-Indiana lies nested in the Midwest region of the United States, and it’s in the top 20 of most populated states.
-Indiana joined the Union in 1816 as the 19th state.
+Indiana is located in the Midwest region of the United States and is among the top 20 most populated states.
+It joined the Union in 1816 as the 19th state.
 Indiana’s capital city is Indianapolis, which is also the most populated.
-Still, even being highly populated, the state has many cities left deserted and abandoned as ghost towns.
+Still, even though the state is highly populated, many cities have been left deserted and abandoned as ghost towns.

 There are over 60 ghost towns in Indiana.
 Most originated in the 19th Century and dwindled until their disappearance sometime throughout the 20th Century.